 Released 11 May 1992

-2017 marked the 25th anniversary of the point in Maiden history when audiences started singing “o-o-hohooo, o-o-hohooo etc” as the quiet intro to the band’s most popular title track (Spotify rates it so, anyway) unfolded on stage.
+For nearly 30 years audiences have been singing “o-o-hohooo, o-o-hohooo” etc as the quiet intro to the band’s most popular title track (Spotify rates it so, anyway) unfolds on stage.
 Fear Of The Dark has aged, but has it aged well?

 It was certainly a challenging time for Maiden.
 Their first record of the new decade, No Prayer For The Dying (1990), had seen a steep decline in sales and concert attendance.
 A shift toward a less progressive and sophisticated style than their late 1980s output was a conscious effort to fit the zeitgeist, but it did not translate to sales.